Low FODMAP Burnout: Staying Motivated Through Elimination

 Monash defines the elimination window as 2 to 6 weeks.
 Not six months.
 Two to six weeks to read whether FODMAPs are your driver, and then you move into reintroduction.
 The diet was designed to end.

-If you catch yourself thinking "I have to eat like this forever," stop.
+If the thought "I have to eat like this forever" shows up, stop.
 You don't.
 The research doesn't support long-term strict elimination, and most dietitians actively discourage it.
 People who do best long-term eat a much broader diet than they started with, guided by their reintroduction results.
 Elimination is the flashlight, not the room you live in.

 Put the end date in your calendar.
 Physically mark week six.
 Knowing the exit exists changes how the middle feels.